 Ever wanted to find a font from a picture?
 You find a great project or image online and immediately fall in love with the font they used.
 But what is it?
 Where can you get it?
 If this sounds familiar, I have the solution for you!
-Actually I am comparing 4 different websites to see which is the best at finding fonts.
-Follow along then use the winner to find fonts for yourself!
+Actually, I am comparing 4 different websites to see which is the best at finding fonts.
+Let’s compare the accuracy of each platform and then you can use the winner to find fonts for yourself!

 Want to see how to use your own fonts with your Cricut?
 We have a post for that here!